maxfordham/mxf-code-docs/book/docs/deploying.md

 python3 -m http.server
 ```

-Check that the server is working by visiting <St Barts IP>:8000 (8000 is local host) and you should see the MF Conda Channel Index page.
+Check that the conda file-server is exposed by visiting:
+'''{{ servers.jupyterhub.ip }}''' and you should see the MF Conda Channel Index page.
-St Barts IP should be 10.10.30.125.
-i.e. visit http://10.10.30.125:8000 to check that a temporary conda build server exists on the local host.

 ### Build the repo2docker image